-It doesn’t matter how long you’ve been chatting online; you never really know if you’re going to hit it off with someone until you meet in person.
+Bottom line: It doesn’t matter how long you’ve been chatting online; you never really know if you’re going to hit it off with someone until you meet in person.

 Not everyone does words very goodly.
 Maybe exposition was never your strong suit, and you’re more a physical being.
 If that’s the case, online dating is probably a challenge for you.
 Your eyes can’t do the talking; you have to up your chatting game before someone will agree to go out with you.
 Unless your profile pic is extremely hot.
 Then you might have some leeway.

 On a dating site, you don’t have to look someone in the eye and tell them to take a hike.
 You can just not respond.
 The silence gets your message across without the guilt-ridden task of telling the person why you aren’t interested.
 They simply won’t hear from you.
 That’s the harsh reality of online dating, and the rejection can feel soul-crushing when it happens to you.
-Just remember, it’s only easy to reject you because they don’t know you.
+Just remember, it’s only easy for them to reject you because they don’t know you.